tbrown/adventures/stories/dani-meadow-mouse/level-16.md

   <p>She ran to the fence-post.
 Granny Fox stopped before the wires.
 She knew they were sharp.</p>

   <p>But Reddy forgot about the wires.
-She jumped in.
+He jumped in.
 "OW!"
-She hurt her paw on a sharp wire.</p>
+He hurt his paw on a sharp wire.</p>

   <p>"That is what you get for forgetting," said Granny.</p>